obria006/Autoinjector_2.0/README.md

 # Autoinjector 2.0
 -------------
-Autoinjector 2.0 is an updated iteration of the original Autoinjector system ([GitHub](https://github.com/bsbrl/autoinjector/tree/Python3), [EMBO Journal Paper](https://www.embopress.org/doi/full/10.15252/embr.201947880)) designed for conducting automated microinjections in embryonic mouse brain tissue and human brain organoids.
+Autoinjector 2.0 is an updated iteration of the original Autoinjector system ([GitHub - Python3 branch](https://github.com/bsbrl/autoinjector/tree/Python3), [EMBO Journal Paper](https://www.embopress.org/doi/full/10.15252/embr.201947880)) designed for conducting automated microinjections in embryonic mouse brain tissue and human brain organoids.
 Autoinjector 2.0 improves upon the original Autoinjector by acheiving greater levels of automation via updated hardware, more sophisticted software control, and an upgraded user experience.
 The main improvements include:
 - Zeiss microscope system with automated hardware features including computer controllable objective changer, optovar changer, reflector changer, focus controller, and stage.
 In addition, the transmitted light source and epifluorescence LED light source are computer controllable.
 - Updated pressure control system with computer controllable option for high pressure unclogging of the microinjection needle.
 - 3D microscope-manipulator calibration to enable 3D microinjection targetting without needing to update/revise the calibration when changing focus heights (as was required for the original Autoinjector).